Bitcoin soars then falls back; banks raise risk concerns

 - Say what?
 Washington Huskies pull off wild 74-65 upset win over No. 2 Kansas

+Bitcoin’s wild swings occurred as the financial community prepares for bitcoin futures to start trading on Sunday on the CBOE and a week later on the Chicago Mercantile Exchange.
+The futures are designed to reflect the price of bitcoin without an investor having to physically hold the virtual currency, not unlike how oil, gold, copper or cocoa prices are determined by futures contracts.

-The Futures Industry Association, which represents Wall Street’s biggest banks and clearing houses, sent a letter to the Commodities Futures Trading Commission, saying that as the guarantors of customers trades, they should have been consulted before trading in bitcoin futures was approved.
-They expressed concern that the extreme volatility tied into bitcoin could leave banks exposed when the futures move too violently.
+Yet the dawn of futures trading has some parties on Wall Street concerned.
+The Futures Industry Association, a trade association that represents Wall Street banks, brokerages and clearinghouses, sent a letter to the Commodities Futures Trading Commission this week, saying the institutions should have been consulted before trading in bitcoin futures was approved.
+The association’s members expressed concern that they could be on the hook for large sums of money if extreme volatility in bitcoin results in big losses for some customers.

+Goldman Sachs, one of the nation biggest investment banks, said it will allow only a limited number of clients to trade the CBOE’s bitcoin futures.
+Bank of America will not allow clients access to the futures.

+A person familiar with the matter said JPMorgan Chase will not allow clients access to the futures on the first trading day, and will make an evaluation after that based on how trading goes.
+This person requested anonymity because the decision hasn’t yet been disclosed publicly.

 Bitcoin is the world’s most popular virtual currency.
 Such currencies are not tied to a bank or government and allow users to spend money anonymously.
 They are basically lines of computer code that are digitally signed each time they are traded.